 As mentioned above, if an option is not specified in command line, the default value is used.
 For example, "Name case sensitive" by default is enabled, so only

-to prevent saving to history.When using command line parameters to specify paths and options, by default the comparison won't start automatically.
-It just sets up the related options and displays the "New Compare" window, then waits user to click OK to start the comparison.
+can disable it.
+You actually don't need to use or to enable it.When using command line parameters to specify paths and options, by default the comparison won't start automatically.
+It just sets up the related options to the compare panel, then waits for the user to start the comparison.

 If you use